Applying for Financial Aid

 Once your FAFSA is processed, you will receive a summary of your FAFSA information, called a Student Aid Report (SAR), via email if you entered an email address on your FAFSA.
-If you did not enter an email address, you will receive your SAR in approximately 10 days via the US Postal Service.
+If you did not enter an email address, you will receive a paper SAR in approximately 10 days via the US Postal Service.
 Please review your SAR carefully for accuracy and for any messages describing issues affecting your eligibility for federal financial aid.

 Based on the information you submitted on the FAFSA, the Department of Education may require you to verify certain information.
 Your SAR will contain a message if you have been selected.
 You will also receive an email from Student Administrative Services (SAS) indicating you have been selected and informing you of the next steps.
 Required forms and documentation will be listed on your "To Do" list in PeopleSoft.